Charles Follen: Life in the United States

 Arriving at New York City in 1824, Follen anglicized his name to "Charles."
 Lafayette was then visiting the United States and sought to interest some people of influence in the two refugees, who had moved from New York City and settled in Philadelphia.
 Among those Lafayette contacted were Peter Stephen Du Ponceau, a prominent lawyer, and George Ticknor, a Harvard professor.
 Ticknor in turn interested George Bancroft.

 With the help of these sympathetic people, the refugees established themselves in Massachusetts society.
 Beck quickly secured a position at Bancroft's Round Hill School in Northampton, Massachusetts, in February 1825.
 Follen continued to study the English language and law in Philadelphia, and in November 1825 took up an offer from Harvard University to be an instructor in German.
 In 1828 he became an instructor of ethics and ecclesiastical history at Harvard Divinity School, having in the meantime been admitted as a candidate for the ministry.
 In 1830 he was appointed professor of German literature at Harvard.
 He became friendly with the New England Transcendentalists, and helped introduce them to German Romantic thought.
 In 1828, he married Eliza Lee Cabot, the daughter of one Boston's most prominent families.

 Follen also gave demonstrations of the new discipline of gymnastics, made popular by "Father Jahn".
+In 1824, Follen brought these skills to Turner Hall where he demonstrated the basics to American fitness circles.
 In 1826, at the request of a group in Boston, he established and equipped the first gymnasium there and became its superintendent.
 Follen resigned this position in 1827, and the responsibilities were taken over by Francis Lieber.
 With the assistance of Beck, Follen established the first college gymnasium in the United States at Harvard in 1826.

 The Follens had a house built on the corner of Follen Street in Cambridge.
 Their family Christmas tree attracted the attention of the English writer Harriet Martineau during her long visit to the United States, and the Follens have been claimed by some as the first to introduce the German custom of decorated Christmas tree to the United States.
 (Although the claim is one of several competing claims for the introduction of the custom to the United States, they, together with Martineau, were certainly early and prominent popularizers of the custom.)
 His brother Paul Follen emigrated in 1834 to the United States, settling in Missouri.